At a glance

 What is being tested?

-This test looks for in the PSEN1 gene, which have been associated with early onset familial Alzheimer's disease (EOFAD).
+This test looks for genetic faults (pathogenetic variants) in the PSEN1 gene, which have been associated with early onset familial Alzheimer's disease (EOFAD).
 Although most Alzheimer's disease (AD) starts after the age of 65 (late onset), about 5-10% of cases of the disease begin in people under 65 years of age.
-Much of this early onset AD is inherited - it runs in families and is caused by a genetic mutation.
-There have been mutations identified in three so far that are associated with EOFAD; all are very rare.
+Much of this early onset AD is inherited - it runs in families and is caused by a genetic variant.
+There have been pathogenetic variants identified in three so far that are associated with EOFAD; all are very rare.
 Of these, PSEN1 is the most common and is thought to cause about 30-70% of the cases of EOFAD.
-The other two genes are APP (amyloid protein precursor), accounting for 1-15% of EOFAD and PSEN2 (presenilin 2) accounting for less than 5% of EOFAD.
+The other two genes are APP (amyloid precursor protein ), accounting for 1-15% of EOFAD and PSEN2 (presenilin 2) accounting for less than 5% of EOFAD.

-Since PSEN1 is a dominant gene, it only takes one mutated copy, inherited from either your mother or father, to cause EOFAD.
-Why PSEN1 mutations are associated with EOFAD is not completely understood.
+Since PSEN1 is a dominant gene, it only takes one faulty copy, inherited from either your mother or father, to cause EOFAD.
+Why genetic variants in PSEN1 are associated with EOFAD is not completely understood.
 It is thought that the normal role of the PSEN1 gene is to make the presenilin 1, a protein used in the development of the brain and spinal cord.
 It also works with other to cut certain proteins into smaller pieces (including amyloid beta protein).
-A mutation of PSEN1 produces an abnormal presenilin 1 protein that no longer functions properly, resulting in a breakdown of this process.
-This leads to increased production of the longer, stickier configuration of the amyloid beta protein, which is toxic to the nervous system and eventually forms the characteristic amyloid plaques of AD.
-So far, more than 150 mutations of the PSEN1 gene have been identified, but only in a limited number of families worldwide.

 How is the sample collected for testing?